-Advantages Over Wire Line
+Advantages over Wire Line

 The Trailblazer's wireless link eliminates the expense of right-of-way and wire line costs, provides solutions for areas where adverse geology, climate or inaccessibility exclude the installation of wire lines, and preserves the beauty and integrity of sensitive environments and historic structures.
+Wireless links remain operational when wired networks go down due to floods, power pole failures, digging up of fiber and copper cables, fires and other hazards.